Contractor Injury Report

 To support our Safe for Life Promise, Seqwater requires all contractors (including their subcontractors), consultants undertaking site works (including their subcontractors) and Labour Hire to provide stats relating to works for Seqwater each month.
-Contractor reports are due by the second business day each month.
+Contractor reports are due on the 20th of each month.

 Frequently asked questions